Kumulos/KumulosSdkCordova/README.md

 > N.B.
 The Kumulos Cordova plugin depends on Promises.
 Please ensure you have a [suitable promise polyfill](https://github.com/stefanpenner/es6-promise) available in your app runtime.

+> N.B.
+You may also need to add https://*.kumulos.com to the Content-Security-Policy meta tag in your app, for example in www/index.html

 After installation, you can now initialize the SDK with:

 ```javascript